firdausng/firdausng.com-gatsbyjs/src/pages/blogs/simple-cucumber-jvm-testng-selenium/index.md

   }
 }
 ```
+<br><br>

 ## Support Class to Run Selenium

-Cucumber-JVM has a built-in support for dependency injection library such as _picocontainer, guice and spring.
+Cucumber-JVM has a built-in support for dependency injection library such as *picocontainer, guice and spring*.
 We going to utilize dependency injection to inject **Page Object Class** and **Webdriver**.
 We going to use [picocontainer](https://github.com/cucumber/cucumber-jvm/tree/master/picocontainer) as our dependency injection library because it is the easiest to used.
 Create a package name **util** and create a class named **SharedDriver.java**.
 Copy paste code below to the class